 Price: It will be the priciest of sparkling wine options simply due to the labor involved and quality of grapes.
 A longtime favorite of champagne choices is still Dom Perignon.

 Conversation piece: Champagne is made in “methode champenoise.”
 This is the traditional method whereby the wine is placed into bottles for a second fermentation after the first fermentation has taken place.
 This is what makes the bubbles.

 Taste: Order by the glass and you’ll enjoy flavors of pear, melon and green apple.
 Choices in Prosecco range from semi-sparkling to fully sparkling.
 Prosecco is made using the “charmat method.”
 This method involves placing the wine into stainless steel tanks then pumping CO2 into the tanks prior to bottling.

 Price: Prosecco is by far the most affordable of sparkling wine options.
 You can easily purchase a nice bottle for the $12 range in most areas of the country.
 Because of its affordability and availability, Prosecco is gaining popularity in restaurants.

 Origin: Cava is a sparkling wine made in the Catalonia region of Spain.
 Cava is made mainly from white grapes of macabeo, parellada and xarel-lo which are native to Catalonia.
 However, other grapes may be used in the final product such as chardonnay, pinot noir, garnacha and monastrell.

 Taste: Cava may be white or rose’ depending upon the grapes used.
 In taste, you’ll enjoy a dry sparkling wine that presents with fine bubbles.

 Price: Prices for Cava sparkling wines range in the $100 per bottle range.
-A popular choice is Laurent-Perrier Brut which is typically $51 per half bottle in our area.
+A popular choice is Laurent-Perrier Brut, which typically costs $51 per half bottle in our area.

 Origin: California wineries are producing sparkling wines throughout the state, especially in the cooler northern areas.
 California sparkling wines are made primarily using grapes of pinot noir, chardonnay and, at times, pinot meunier.